System Hardening Guidelines (A.14.2.5)

 This policy covers all public-facing systems and all critical internal systems used to facilitate product offerings from Breezy HR.

 Amazon Web Services (AWS) is the only approved hosting provider for Breezy Software products within the scope of this policy.
 All sensitive customer data must remain on-premises in AWS data centers.
-AWS and Breezy have Shared Responsibility of security, as explained by AWS in their online documentation.
+AWS and Breezy have a Shared Responsibility Model of security, as explained by AWS in their online documentation.
 In summary, AWS is responsible for the security “of the cloud” (i.e., the services it provides) while Breezy is responsible for the security “in the cloud” (i.e., selecting and configuring AWS services, servers, etc.).

 AWS access must be configured to require multi-factor authentication (MFA) both for the root account and any individual AWS IAM users.